Human overpopulation: Coercive population control policies

 Ehrlich advocated in The Population Bomb that "various forms of coercion", such as removing tax benefits for having additional children, be used in cases when voluntary population planning policies fail.
 Some nations, like China, have used strict or coercive measures such as the one-child policy to reduce birth rates.
 Compulsory or semi-compulsory sterilization, such as for token material compensation or easing of penalties, has also been implemented in many countries as a form of population control.

 Another choice-based approach is financial compensation or other benefits by the state offered to people who voluntarily undergo sterilization.
 Such policies have been introduced by the government of India.

 The Indian government of Narendra Modi introduced population policies in 2019, including offering incentives for sterilization by citing the risks of a "population explosion" although demographers have criticized that basis, with India thought to be undergoing demographic transition and its fertility rate falling.
 The policies have also received criticism from human and women's rights groups.
+The ethical and legal evaluation of these policies views them as violations of reproductive rights and human autonomy.
+This criticism reflects the evolution of population policy from older, coercive control models to a modern focus on gender equality and rights-based family planning.
+In developing countries, such policies frequently face sociocultural resistance and ethical dilemmas due to a lack of consideration for local moral values.